carpentries/instructor-training/_episodes/20-checkout.md

 >
 > The Etherpad is a widely used tool in Carpentries workshops and many other activities in the community.
 > We also use Etherpads for sign-ups and notes on recurring events, like community discussions and teaching demonstrations.
-> Most Etherpads for recurring events are linked from our ["pad of pads"](https://pad.carpentries.org/pad-of-pads).
+> Most Etherpads for recurring events are linked from our ["pad of pads"][pad-of-pads].
 > This is a great one to bookmark and use as a reference throughout your checkout process and as a newly minted member
 > of The Carpentries community.
 >